metteurenscene/gameOfLifeGL/README.md

 ### Limitations

-- The grid size is currently hard coded to 40 x 40 cells;
+- The grid initially expands to the full size of the window, but doesn't adapt to changes;

 - border cases are not handled correctly due to clamping.